demian85/git-watcher/README.md

 * Clone repo and run `npm install` or just run `npm install gitw`.
 * Install *nw-gyp*: `npm install -g nw-gyp`.
 * Rebuild *git-utils* and *mmmagic* dependencies based on the node-webkit version you are running.
 Eg: `cd node_modules/git-utils && nw-gyp rebuild --target=0.8.4`.
 Do the same for *mmmagic*.
-* Run the app! `/opt/node-webkit/nw /path/to/git-watcher/resources`.
+* Run the app! `/opt/node-webkit/nw /path/to/gitw`.

-Also, you will find a helper script `build.sh` that automatically creates a distributable package for Linux.
+Also, you will find a helper script `./build.sh` that creates a distributable package for Linux.
 It asumes you have node-webkit installed on `/opt/node-webkit`.

 ## Troubleshooting